 High cholesterol is one of the major contributors to coronary heart disease.
 This waxy substance can build up in the blood vessels, causing arteries to become hardened and narrow and making it harder for blood to flow through.

 Changing your diet is one of the easiest ways to prevent high cholesterol.
-Along with limiting your intake of ultra-processed foods, including more whole foods like fruits and vegetables can help lower cholesterol.
+Along with limiting your intake of processed foods, including more whole foods like fruits and vegetables can help lower cholesterol.

 3. Rich in Antioxidants

 Free radicals are compounds that form in your body as a result of things like stress, pollution and a poor diet.
 Over time, the accumulation of free radicals can lead to cell damage and chronic disease.
-Antioxidants can help neutralize free radicals and have been shown to reduce the risk of conditions like heart disease and cancer.
-(7)
+Antioxidants can help neutralize these harmful compounds and have been shown to reduce the risk of conditions like heart disease and cancer.

 Studies show that dandelion root is especially high in antioxidants, which may account for its many potent health benefits.